Diethyl azodicarboxylate: Michael reaction

 The azo group in DEAD is a Michael acceptor.
 In the presence of a copper(II) catalyst, DEAD assists conversion of β-keto esters to the corresponding hydrazine derivatives.

 The substitution of boronic acid esters proceeds similarly:

 Other reactions

 DEAD is an efficient component in Diels-Alder reactions and in click chemistry, for example the synthesis of bicyclo[2.1.0]pentane, which originates from Otto Diels.
 It has also been used to generate aza-Baylis-Hillman adducts with acrylates.

 DEAD can be used for synthesis of heterocyclic compounds.
 Thus, pyrazoline derivatives convert by condensation to α,β-unsaturated ketones:

-Another application is the use of DEAD as enophile in ene reactions:
+Another application is the use of DEAD as an enophile in ene reactions:

 Safety

 DEAD is toxic, shock and light sensitive; it can violently explode when its undiluted form is heated above 100 °C. Shipment by air of pure diethyl azodicarboxylate is prohibited in the United States and is carried out in solution, typically about 40% DEAD in toluene.
 Alternatively, DEAD is transported and stored on 100–300 mesh polystyrene particles at a concentration of about 1 mmol/g.
 The time-weighed average threshold limit value for exposure to DEAD over a typical 40-hour working week is 50 parts per million; that is, DEAD is half as toxic as, e.g., carbon monoxide.
 Safety hazards have resulted in rapid decline of DEAD usage and replacement with DIAD and other similar compounds.